 Nominating Committee Candidates:

-- Nominees to the Nominating Committee must be current Active or Disabled Members in good standing and must meet criteria as specified in the ANAC Bylaws.
+- Nominees to the Nominating Committee must be current active or disabled Members in good standing and must meet criteria as specified in the ANAC Bylaws.

-- Nominating Committee members do not travel to Board Meetings..
+- Nominating Committee members do not travel to Board Meetings.
 This committee meets by telephone conference call on a regular basis.

-Officers and Board of Director Nominees:
+Board Officers and Board Member Nominees:

-- Officers (President, President-elect, Secretary, and Treasurer) and Directors eligible to serve at the National level shall have been members at the National level for two years immediately prior to assuming office.
+- Officers (President, President-elect, Secretary, and Treasurer) and Directors eligible to serve at the National level shall have been members at the National level for two years immediately prior to assuming office

 - The President-elect shall have served at least one term on the National ANAC Board of Directors or as an Association Committee Chair, Task Force leader, Editor, Interest Group leader and/or as a local Chapter President.

 - The Secretary and Treasurer shall have served at least two years on the National ANAC Board of Directors; a national committee; task force, editorial board, or interest group; and/or in a local chapter as a member of the Board of Directors.

 - Directors shall have served at least two years on ANAC committees, task forces, editorial boards, interest groups, and/or as a voting member of a local chapter Board of Directors.

 What expenses am I responsible for covering for trips to Board Meetings and Conferences